 "Attempted" means all credit hours for which a student is enrolled and has attended after the drop/add date for class enrollment.

-Successful completion of a course is defined as a passing grade of A, B, and C. Grades of "W" (withdrawn), "D" and "F" (failing), are not considered successful completion.
+For Undergraduate students' successful completion of a course is defined as earning a grade of A, B, C or D if the GPA is 2.00 or higher.
+A grade of "F", the student MUST repeat the course.